 Groomers certainly meet the same criteria: They give your pup their more-or-less undivided attention and their skills and effort level will largely determine the outcome.

-Further, a groomer’s job involves a bit of risk.
+Further, a groomer’s job involves a bit of risk (as do most jobs involving dog care).
 Servers – one should hope – rarely suffer bites from their clientele during the work day; groomers get bit all the time.
 And no matter how rowdy the bar, most bartenders get through the night without getting peed upon by their patrons.
 Groomers, on the other hand, routinely find themselves being used as a tinkle target.

 Still not convinced?
 Consider this: You entrust your groomer with your pup’s life, safety, and well-being.
 Don’t you want anyone charged with such responsibilities happy?
 Don’t you want them looking forward to your business?

 Determining the proper amount to tip your groomer is not easy.
 The simple answer is 15%-25%, just like you would tip wait staff or delivery drivers.
 This is probably appropriate in most circumstances, and it is certainly fair to vary the tip amount slightly based on the results.

 If you pick up your dog and notice the groomer did a good, if not spectacular job, or she took a little longer than initially promised, perhaps you adjust the tip toward the 15% end of the spectrum.
 Conversely, you may want to pony up 25% of the bill or more if you find your dog sporting the best-looking haircut he’s ever received.

 It is also important to consider your dog’s contribution to the grooming session.
 If your dog makes things especially difficult on the groomer, it is probably best to juice up that tip a little bit.
 For example, if your dog nips or pees on the groomer, that’s probably worth an extra ten bucks or so – perhaps much more if the bite was serious at all.